 Another branch of this coral under white light visually looks healthy too:

-Again, because there's not enough blue light and too much greens and reds, the fluorescence is invisible.
+Because the light that falls on this branch has too many green and red components, the fluorescence is invisible.
 Thus the coral looks brown.
 Fluorescence reveals an interesting picture.
 For the shot below I used an orange barrier filter to make the glow more apparent (by means of removing the reflected light).

 Green is not always an indicator of bad health at all.
 Some corals are naturally green under blue light.
 The sample on the picture below is perfectly healthy and the image is taken in white light.
 The green is still apparent.